I have a busy life, and that's the way I like it. I look at life as an adventure, and I intend to have as many adventures.

 It is impossible to know when picking out your particular puppy how it will turn out emotionally and physically.
 This is the best reason to find a good reputable breeder because they strive to breed healthy dogs that will exhibit traits that are natural to the particular breed.
 There are three choices when it comes to purchasing: pet shop breeders, backyard breeders, and serious hobby breeders.

-Pet Shop Breeder: This is the worst possible choice you can make when buying a dog.
-The puppies are poorly bred and are thought of as merchandise to be sold for at a high profit.
+- Pet Shop Breeder: This is the worst possible choice you can make when buying a dog.
+The puppies are poorly bred and are thought of as merchandise to be sold for a high profit.
 This form of breeding generally puts out sickly, unstable dogs, and I highly recommend you stay clear of pet shop breeders.

-Backyard Breeder: This can also be a poor choice.
+- Backyard Breeder: This can also be a poor choice.
 This type of breeder may be a Westie owner who thought it would be "fun" to have puppies.
 They know little about puppies and the training that is required.
-Often times they are not well-acquainted with the stud dogs and can offer little information on his background.
+Often times they are not well-acquainted with the stud dogs and can offer little information on their backgrounds.
 They are unaware of the history of the breed and any of its special needs.
 To sum it up, they are ill-equipped to breed dogs and lack the knowledge one needs to be a good breeder.

-Hobby Breeder: Your best choice is to find a serious hobby breeder.
+- Hobby Breeder: Your best choice is to find a serious hobby breeder.
 They have done their homework on the breed they are selling.
 As a rule, they are dog fanciers and do not look at breeding as a profit-only venture.
 They are breeding for show dogs.
 They strive to produce and raise the best of their chosen breed.
 They will take responsibility for any and all pups produced and stand behind their dogs.
 You can be assured the dogs are healthy and have been given all the veterinary care they need as puppies, along with proper training.
 A good breeder of Westies will belong to the "West Highland White Terrier Club of America" and/or other well-known Westie clubs.
 They will most likely be involved in showing their dogs.
-A good breeder will ask you questions and be very discriminating on the homes their puppies go to.
+A good breeder will ask you questions and be very discriminating about the homes their puppies go to.
 They will guarantee their puppies, with an agreement to take the puppy back if for some reason you find you are not compatible with it.
 They will give you time to have the puppy looked at by a veterinarian of your choice, just to ensure there are no health problems looming and that the puppy is in a good, healthy condition.

 Signs of a Good Breeder